zovoilis-lab/Flye/README.md

 License
 -------
-ABruijn is distributed under a BSD license.
+Flye is distributed under a BSD license.
 See the *LICENSE* file for details.

 Credits
 -------

-ABruijn was developed in [Pavel Pevzner's lab at UCSD](http://cseweb.ucsd.edu/~ppevzner/)
+Flye was developed in [Pavel Pevzner's lab at UCSD](http://cseweb.ucsd.edu/~ppevzner/)

 Code contributions: